Jacobus Philippus Snyman: First Boer War

-At Paardekraal on the 15th of December 1880, General Snyman served as Acting-Commandant at a sitting of the Transvaal War Council.
+At Paardekraal on 15 December 1880, General Snyman served as Acting-Commandant at a sitting of the Transvaal War Council.
 Snyman departed Paardekraal in the commando of 400 horsemen under General Piet Cronje.
 The commando went to Potchefstroom to have the freedom proclamation printed.
 At the same time, the printing press had to be protected against a possible British attack.

-At Mooi Rivier (Potchefstroom), Snyman received his appointment as Commandant of the Zeerust commando (Marico district) and the following day, on the 16th of December, Heidelberg was secured and proclaimed as the temporary capital of the restored Transvaal Republic.
+At Mooi Rivier (Potchefstroom), Snyman received his appointment as Commandant of the Zeerust commando (Marico district) and the following day, on 16 December, Heidelberg was secured and proclaimed as the temporary capital of the restored Transvaal Republic.
 The Transvaal flag was hoisted in the town and the proclamation declaring the restoration was read out.
 The same day, the first shots of the First War of Independence were fired at Potchefstroom.

-On the 31st of December 1880, Snyman participated as Commandant at the court-martial of Corporal Johannes van der Linde and Christiaan Woite who were found guilty and sentenced to death for high treason.
+On 31 December 1880, Snyman participated as Commandant at the court-martial of Corporal Johannes van der Linde and Christiaan Woite who were found guilty and sentenced to death for high treason.
 The guilty parties had passed on critical information about the War Council held at Paardekraal to Commandant P. Raaff of the British Volunteer Force.

 The war ended and peace was established with the signing of the Pretoria Convention by the Transvaal and British Governments in October 1881.
 The Transvaal Government invested General Snyman with the authority and resources to enforce the Treaty.

-On the 27th of December 1884, General Snyman in his capacity as Commissioner, informed the Transvaal Government that Koos de la Rey was appointed Vice-Commissioner of the Lichtenburg district.
+On 27 December 1884, General Snyman in his capacity as Commissioner, informed the Transvaal Government that Koos de la Rey was appointed Vice-Commissioner of the Lichtenburg district.

-On the 25th of July 1885, General Snyman proposed to the Transvaal Legislature (Volksraad in Afrikaans) that Koos de la Rey be appointed Commandant and Native Commissioner of the Lichtenburg district.
+On 25 July 1885, General Snyman proposed to the Transvaal Legislature (Volksraad in Afrikaans) that Koos de la Rey be appointed Commandant and Native Commissioner of the Lichtenburg district.
 De la Rey was appointed to the position in 1885.